dotnet/docs-aspire/docs/database/mysql-entity-framework-integration.md

     });
 ```

-The `settings` parameter is an instance of the <xref:Aspire.Pomelo.EntityFrameworkCore.MySqlPomeloEntityFrameworkCoreMySqlSettings> class.
+The `settings` parameter is an instance of the <xref:Aspire.Pomelo.EntityFrameworkCore.MySql.PomeloEntityFrameworkCoreMySqlSettings> class.

 ### Configuration